Raturu0/Quran/README.md

 # Assalamualaikum WR WB
 # QURAN
-This repo contain All contains all the letters of the Qyran
+This repo contain All contains all the letters of the Quran
 <br>
 <br>